timokoenig/covid-validator/README.md

 ### What rules are being used?

-At the moment, the app uses the official [EU DCC Validation Rules](#eu-dcc-validation-rules) to validate the certificate.
+The app uses the official [EU DCC Validation Rules](#eu-dcc-validation-rules) to validate the certificate.
 These rules are being provided by the member countries of the Digital Covid Certificate.
 It is a known problem that those rules might be out of date and do not reflect state or local regulations.
-This project is working on a custom rule builder that allows more precise rules for local regulations.
-You can follow the development [here](https://github.com/timokoenig/covid-validator/issues/4).
+This project adds additional rules, like state rules for Germany, to provide the verifier with more up-to-date rules.

 ## EU Digital Covid Certificate